 Additionally, you also have the option to convert this stick vacuum into a handheld suction pump.
 This feature will come handy if you decide to clean car interiors with this vac.
 Also, its meager weight of 4.85 pounds makes this unit one of the most ultra-portable out there.

 Impressively for a unit which doesn’t cost a fortune, the C17 has a flexible head which is capable of rotating 180-degrees.
 It also has a quick charging option using which you can get this model back from dead within 4 hours.
 A washable filter is also provided in its package to keep its running costs down.

 Aside from its HEPA filtration system – which keeps pollutants locked to ensure that your indoors remain breathable – this model provides two brush heads in its package.
 One of which can be used on carpets whereas the other performs brilliantly on bare floors and tiles.

-Moreover, while bagless models are notorious for the mess they case when you try to clean their filter, the C17 would pose no such shenanigans.
+Moreover, while bagless vacuums are notorious for the mess they case when you try to clean their filter, the C17 would pose no such shenanigans.
 That’s because it has a one-click release mechanism for you to empty its dirt cup without any leakage.

 One area where we think this model might have done a bit better is that it isn’t a standalone device.
 So provided you want to store it, you’d have to detach the body and head.

 - Lightweight and quiet